mawaddahH/Tap-Functionality-in-Appium/README.md

 ---
 # Question
-Create an Appium script to open any application on the phone and perform Touch actions
+Create an Appium script to do Tap Functionality for an App (select any application) on a mobile phone.
 ---

 # Answer